dishantpandya/EC601-HW2/README.md

 4. I've added screenshots of the virtual device with all the activities.

-5. Compressed project files have been added.
+5. Compressed(.rar) project files have been added.